rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to the Huffman Encoding.
 Refer to Day21/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to conversion of a string of ASCII characters to a string of characters.
 Refer to Day21/Problem 2.pdf for detailed information.

+## Day 22
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to the swapping of adjacent element in Linked List.
+Refer to Day22/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find the maximum profit from a share market problem.
+Refer to Day22/Problem 2.pdf for detailed information.